 Since custom fields can have context based on issue types, the most efficient way of achieving this segregation is to create one DoD for technical tasks and one DoD for user stories.
 This way, the DoD adapts to the development workflow, rather than vice versa.

-3. Make the DoD Global
+3. Make it Global

 By using custom field options, you can create DoD Items that are applicable to any issue: old or new.
-Moreover, modifying, adding or removing an option is immediately reflected in all your JIRA issues.
+Moreover, modifying, adding, or removing an option is immediately reflected in all your Jira issues.

-4. Manage the DoD over time
+4. Manage it over time

 The DoD is a contract between the product owner and the team, so it’s tempting to want to fit as many items in the DoD as possible in order to ensure the quality of the product.
 But this can backfire.
 When teams are confronted with too many DoD items, they either work only on a subset or try and fail to do all of them, eliminating the value of establishing the DoD in the first place.

 A Definition of Done is a live document that should be reviewed regularly.
 As your dev team strives to improve, you can make your practices more stringent over time.
 Rather than deleting or modifying options, simply disable them.
-Disabling an option will keep the option in JIRA but prevents it from appearing on issues.
+Disabling an option will keep the option in Jira but prevents it from appearing on issues.
 This allows you to keep a record of your DoD over time.
 And if you really want to challenge the team, you can add more DoD items but make some of them mandatory and others optional.